gitlabhq/gitlabhq/doc/gitlab-geo/database.md

     This command will use your defined `external_url` in `/etc/gitlab/gitlab.rb`.

-1. GitLab 10.4 and up only: Make sure your the `gitlab` database user has a password defined
+1. GitLab 10.4 and up only: Do the following to make sure the `gitlab` database user has a password defined

     Generate a MD5 hash of the desired password: